ZARATHUSTRA in a nutshell

 Revolutionize EPT design

-Establish a first laboratory-scale proof of concept of the new Magnetic Arch thruster to determine its feasibility, study its physics and operation, and identify potential advantages and issues.
+Establish a first laboratory-scale proof of concept of a Magnetic Arch topology for plasma acceleation to determine its feasibility, study its physics and operation, and identify potential advantages and issues.

 ZARATHUSTRA will develop its own multidisciplinary approach to tackle the objectives above: